-- 1. At all times herein mentioned, Plaintiff Brian Newton was an employee of Defendants, working in the state of California, within the last four (4) years. - 2.
-Unless otherwise stated, at all times herein mentioned Plaintiff was an individual residing in the County of Ventura, State of California.
-Plaintiff became a resident of Harris County, Texas in or about November 2014. - 3.
-At all times herein mentioned, Plaintiff is informed and believes and, based on such information and belief, thereon alleges that Parker Drilling Management Services, Inc., is a Nevada corporation that does business in the County of Santa Barbara, California. - 4.
+- 1. At all times herein mentioned, Plaintiff Louis Newell was an employee of Defendants, working off of the coast of the State of California, within the last four (4) years. - 2.
+At all times herein mentioned and relevant, Plaintiff was and is an individual residing in the State of California. - 3.
+At all times herein mentioned, Plaintiff is informed and believes and, based on such information and belief, thereon alleges that Ensign United States Drilling (California) Inc., is a California corporation that does business and maintains an office in the County of Kern, California located at 7001 Charity Ave, Bakersfield, CA 93308. - 4.
 The true names and capacities, whether individual, corporate, associate, representative or otherwise, of the defendants identified herein as Does 1 through 100, inclusive, are unknown to Plaintiff, who therefore sue these defendants by said fictitious names.
 Plaintiff will amend this Complaint to allege the true names and capacities of Does 1 through 100 when they have been ascertained.
 Does 1 through 100 are in some manner legally responsible for the wrongs and injuries alleged herein. - 5.
-Each of the Defendants acted as the agent or employee of the others and each acted within the scope of that agency or employment. - 6.
-Venue is appropriate in Santa Barbara County Superior Court because the unlawful employment practices complained of herein occurred in the City of Goleta, California, County of Santa Barbara, and in the offshore waters in the Santa Barbara Channel.
+Each of the Defendants acted as the agent or employee of the others and each acted within the scope of that agency or employment.